 1401 Santa Fe Ave, Long Beach, CA 90813

 I ordered their Special, which has ham, Italian dry salami, cotto and imported Swiss cheese.
-I was starving so I ordered their larger size, which I only ate half of, because it’s double the ham.
+I was starving so I ordered their larger size, which I only ate half of because they doubled down on the ham portion.
 If you’re going by yourself, I suggest you stick to the smaller size.
 The lettuce, as you can tell from the picture, was fresh and crisp and the bread roll was soft.

 The cold cuts were excellent and all the condiments (mayo, mustard, onion, Italian dressing) blended together seamlessly.